Procurement and Supply

 Upcoming Procurements

-To effectively and efficiently procure goods and services across the organisation to obtain the best value for money and economies of scale, Bass Coast Health's Procurement Activity Plan is aligned to its priorities and strategies.
+To effectively and efficiently procure goods and services across the organisation to obtain the best value for money and economies of scale, Our Procurement Activity Plan is aligned to its priorities and strategies.

-When sourcing goods and services from the market, Bass Coast Health is committed to open, fair, and transparent sourcing processes.
-Bass Coast Health will undertake sourcing activities in accordance with the Victorian Government’s Social Procurement Framework and is committed to supporting the principles of the framework.
+When sourcing goods and services from the market, we are committed to open, fair, and transparent sourcing processes.
+We will undertake sourcing activities in accordance with the Victorian Government’s Social Procurement Framework and is committed to supporting the principles of the framework.

 This annual Procurement Activity Plan provides a summary of the major procurement activities in the non-salary area of organisational expenditure and provides potential suppliers advance knowledge of the likely procurements in this financial year.